+s.
 Financial derivatives

 Our financial derivatives include interest rate swaps and the conversion feature on the REIT convertible debenture.
 Derivatives are initially recognized at fair value on the date a derivative contract is entered into and subsequently remeasured at their fair value.
 The host instrument financial liability is recognized initially at the fair value of a similar liability that does not have conversion feature.
 The conversion feature is separated from the host instrument and recognized at fair value.
-The fair value of the host instrument is recorded net of any related transaction costs.
+The fair value of any related transaction costs.
 The method of recognizing the resulting gain or loss depends on whether the derivative is designated as a hedging instrument and, if so, the nature of the item being hedged.